SLOW is here to support you following the devastating loss of your child.

 The meetings are not counselling or therapy groups but self-help, connecting bereaved parents so they support and share with each other.
 Whatever is said in our groups is confidential and we also ask that our members are respectful of each other’s views and decisions.

-SLOW provides a small library of books on bereavement and grieving at our support groups that can be borrowed.
+SLOW provides a small library of books on bereavement and grieving at our face to face support groups that can be borrowed.

 Our support groups are free to attend but there is a suggested voluntary donation of £2 per group.